 Senior Account Manager at The Synergy Companies, Inc.

 Senior Vice President, Program Manager, First Midwest Bank

-Founded in 2011, the Associate Board is a dynamic group of professionals between the ages of 22 and 30 who support Aspire through fundraising events, volunteerism and awareness campaigns.
+Founded in 2011, the Associate Board is a dynamic group of young professionals who support Aspire through fundraising events, volunteerism and awareness campaigns.
 Monthly meetings are held at different locations in Chicago for brainstorming, planning and organizing.
 Board members represent a wide range of backgrounds and professional expertise, and interested candidates are welcome.
-For more information about the Associate Board, please contact John McIlwain at email@example.com.
+For more information about the Associate Board, please contact Hayley Formolo at firstname.lastname@example.org.